acmerlino1/CV/README.md

 #### Problem Solving

 When I was working as a Pharmacist I was the sole pharmacist in charge of supplying medication to over 300 patients at local mental health facilities.
-A problem I faced was ensuring all medication being sent out was checked before delivery, and recorded correctly.
+A problem I faced was managing the logistics of getting medication to each patient, ensuring all medication was checked before delivery, and recorded correctly.
 To manage this, I implemented a process using an excel checklist with each patient listed by the centre they were attending, their medication list and dosage.
 Before dispensing, I would cross reference the excel spreadsheet to confirm dosage and record delivery.
 This was very successful as it added confidence to the previously adhoc process.

 #### Commitment